 Fully paid maternity leave (Mutterschutz) in Germany

 Maternity leave in Germany starts from 6 weeks before your expected due date to 8 weeks after the actual birth date.
 If you have multiples or complications, this period may be extended.
 The nice thing is that, during your maternity leave, you will get 100% of your salary.
 Your public health insurance will pay you 13 EUR a day, and the rest will be covered by your employer during this period.
 This money is called Mutterschaftsgeld.
+You can sign up in English with a public health insurance like TK here.

 In case if you have a high-risk job, you may be able to go on maternity leave once you announce your pregnancy.
 For example, my friend works in a hospital.
 It is considered to be a risky job for a pregnant woman as she may have contact with bacteria or viruses that may harm her unborn baby.
 So, once she informed the employer about her pregnancy after being pregnant for 3 months, she was immediately banned from work and had a long maternity leave of 6 months before her expected due date, fully paid.